 Recommendations and Opportunities

 The following opportunities have been identified as potential enhancements for the Montauban project.
 These opportunities could have material value-added impact on the project although additional work is required for them to be integrated.

-The mica value received in the current plan assumes that the recovered mica is in the lower marketable quality range.
+- The mica value received in the current plan assumes that the recovered mica is in the lower marketable quality range.
 Mica value can be substantially enhanced through enrichment.

 The tailings samples were placed into plastic bags.
 Sample tags were inserted into each bag before being sealed and stored at the campsite in a secure area.
 At the completion of the program the samples were transported by company trucks directly to the SGS laboratory in Quebec City for preparation and analysis.
 Once dried, the samples passed through a 20-mesh sieve to break up any agglomerates, homogenized and a 150 g sub-sample pulverized to 85% less than 75 µm and submitted for Au, Ag assays and ICP-scan for 42 elements.
 Au assay by Fire Assay with Atomic Absorptions Spectrometry (AAS) finish, reporting limits 0.02-200000 ppm for Au and Ag assay by 4-acid digest AAS, reporting limits of 1-1000 ppm.